davervw/easymenu64/README.md

 ![Easymenu screen example](https://github.com/davervw/easymenu64/raw/master/easymenu.png)

-Easymenu is a utility for Commodore 64 to display disk directory in a 2-up, multi-page display allowing the user to select a program with curosr keys or joystick(#2).
+Easymenu is a utility for Commodore 64 to display disk directory in a 2-up, multi-page display allowing the user to select a program with cursor keys or joystick(#2).
 It supports loading BASIC programs normally saved with low byte offset 1, and machine language programs saved at other offsets.
-If the program identifies as a cartridge with autostart, the system soft resets JMP ($FFFC) and will then auto-start.
+The BASIC program will automatically be RUN, and the machine language program will start with a JMP to its initial address.
+If the program identifies as a cartridge with autostart, the system soft resets JMP ($FFFC) to activate the cartridge.

 Easymenu resides at $C000-$C6FF temporarily using $C700 onward for directory listings on demand.
-If it is not overwritten, the user may return to a directory listing using SYS 49152
+If the program is not overwritten, the user may return using SYS 49152

 Demo usage: